c8r/lab/docs/README.md

 # Compositor Lab

-Lab is a new type of design tool that allows you to create production ready React components and better integrate with developer tooling to speed up design and development workflows, reduce the effort involved in handoff, reduce the amount of QA cycles needed, and move your design closer to the metal.
+Lab is a new type of design tool that allows you to create production ready React components, better integrate with developer tooling to speed up design and development workflows, reduce the effort involved in handoff, reduce the amount of QA cycles needed, and move your design closer to the metal.

 ## Documentation